firstxqs/learningit/readme.txt

-this is the second time that this file been changed.¡£ tomorrow is a good day! git has a multiple index called stage.
+this is the second time that this file been changed.¡£ tomorrow is a good day!
+Git has a multiple index called stage.